Aeros Corporation: Planned full-scale craft

-Aeros is currently seeking US$3 billion to fund the construction of 24 Aeroscraft vehicles, including the 250-ton capacity ML868 model.
-The CEO has stated that he aims to have a global fleet operating by 2023.

-Capabilities

-Vertical takeoff and landing (VTOL)

-Because the Aeroscraft is equipped with VTOL capability, it can deliver cargo directly from point-of-origin to point-of-need.
-Furthermore, other hybrid airships are runway dependent at higher operating weights, but the Aeroscraft does not need a runway, even at full payload.
-Because of its COSH technology, its computer-controlled virtually-automated directional thrust and station-keeping technology facilitates off and on-loading stores while in hover.

-Oversized cargo bay

-The cargo bay is located at the bottom of the aircraft cavity and is loaded by using a pulley system to load the cargo from the ground.
-At 1.8 million cubic feet, the cargo bay of the largest Aeroscraft design is much larger than that of any existing commercial freight aircraft (including the Boeing 747-8F and the Antonov 124 aircraft).

 Design

 The Aeroscraft is a rigid airship, having an internal structure to maintain its shape.
-As such it can reach otherwise difficult or inaccessible locations and can hover indefinitely at zero airspeed and with a full payload on board.
+It can reach otherwise difficult or inaccessible locations and can hover indefinitely with a full payload on board.
 The design incorporates cargo bays that are larger than any current air, truck or rail transport, while the payload capacity is significantly more than the current 16-ton maximum for helicopters.

-Propulsion is provided by conventional propellers, and in addition the Aeroscraft design has six downward-pointing turbofan jet engines that assist in vertical take-off and landing.
+Propulsion is provided by conventional propellers, and in addition the Aeroscraft has six downward-pointing turbofan jet engines that assist in vertical take-off and landing.
 These turbofans, together with the Aeros "COSH" buoyancy control system, make the Aeroscraft capable of taking off and landing vertically without the need for a runway, a ground crew, or external ballast.

-As with any airship, the Aeroscraft may be used to transport cargo to remote or difficult locations and to hover over uneven terrain, in both civil and military use.
+As with any airship, the Aeroscraft may be used to transport cargo to remote or difficult locations and to hover over uneven terrain.

 The manufacturer also envisions the delivery of large amounts of commercial merchandise from a centralized location.